jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 subtitle: Thanks for your interest in joining the Well-Being and Morality Lab!
 Here's some information to give you a sense of whether the lab would be a good fit and what I'm looking for in a prospective graduate student.

 # Summary for listings and search engines
-summary: I am eager to recruit a graduate student to join the Well-Being and Morality Lab in Fall 2024.
+summary: I am eager to recruit a graduate student to join the Well-Being and Morality Lab (ongoing, as of July 2026).
 Read on to find out more about the lab and what I'm looking for in a prospective graduate student.

 # Link this post with a project
 projects: []